ishovkun/msh2gprs/README.md

-# MSH2GRPS
+# Easy Reservoir Simulation Preprocessor (ERSP)
-msh2grps is a tool to easily create models for AD-GRPS (preprocessor).
+ERSP is a tool to easily create models for reservoir simulation.
+It currently only supports output to AD-GRPS but can easily be extended to other file formats.
 It currently supports mesh files created with GMsh tool.
 The properties can be assigned YAML human-readable formats.